Preservation Awards

 George Howe’s spectacular High Hollow was built in 1914-17 as the architect’s personal residence.
 It is often regarded as Howe’s most significant residential work and viewed by many as setting the standard for house design in the region through the early 20th Century.

-After years of passing through private owners, the house was neglected and in desperate need of restoration when taken over by the current owner in 2016.
+After years of passing through private owners, the house was neglected and desperately needed restoration when taken over by the current owner in 2016.

 Curran Painting historically analyzed layers of paint, researching and testing to match George Howe’s 1917 paint colors.
 With additional detailed research in the archives of the Chestnut Hill Conservancy and the Philadelphia Athenaeum, multiple skilled masons have restored the retaining walls and hardscaping by Howe.

-The owner, Melissa Epperly, found inspiration for upgrading the infrastructure and restoring interiors of the house by asking, “would George Howe like this?”
-Given the evolution across his career, Melissa hopes that Howe would approve of the care taken in selecting both new stainless steel appliances and restoring the Samual Yellin iron work.
+The owner, Melissa Epperly, found inspiration for upgrading the infrastructure and restoring the interiors of the house by asking, “Would George Howe like this?”
+Given his career evolution, Melissa hopes that Howe would approve of the care taken in selecting new stainless steel appliances and restoring the Samual Yellin ironwork.

 Porch restoration at Fairelawn Manor Carriage House - 2019 Winner

-The project consisted of the restoration of five carriage doors and two large arched window panels at the Fairelawn Manor Carriage House.
+The project involved restoring five carriage doors and two large arched window panels at the Fairelawn Manor Carriage House.

-Fairelawn Manor and its carriage house were commissioned by a wealthy industrialist as a wedding present for his daughter in 1903 and designed by George and William Hewitt in the Tudor revival style.
+Fairelawn Manor and its carriage house were commissioned by a wealthy industrialist in 1903 as a wedding present for his daughter.
+They were designed by George and William Hewitt in the Tudor revival style.

 After their original use as stable doors, the doors were relocated to enclose the porch in front of the carriage house.
-During this time, they were pinned in place by 4 inches of concrete on the outside and finished floors on the inside.
-The bottom thirds of all the panels were starting to rot from the bottom up.
-If it were not for the old growth wood from which the doors were constructed, there would not have been any chance at saving them.
+During this time, they were pinned by 4 inches of concrete on the outside and finished floors on the inside.
+The bottom thirds of all the panels started to rot from the bottom up.
+If it were not for the old-growth wood from which the doors were constructed, there would not have been any chance of saving them.

 The center operable door was beyond repair and needed to be rebuilt.
 They refurbished all the existing hardware and kept all the door details exact.
-Each carriage door has a set of operable casement windows that were all refitted and adorned with new hardware to resemble the originals.
+Each carriage door has a set of operable casement windows, all refitted and adorned with new hardware to resemble the originals.

 Restoration of Trolley Canopy - 2019 Winner

-A crew ultimately comprised of four carpenters, four painters, three masons and two electricians labored over the summer to tackle the canopy’s long list of deferred maintenance needs.
-Going far beyond the task of simply shoring up the structure, the team took pains to replicate the period details and character-defining features that make the canopy distinctive.
-They repaired and and braced the vertical columns that hold up the roof and removed the badly decayed curve support arms, substituting new replacements custom-milled in SEPTA’s shop.
-Weather- and insect-damaged wooden lettering on the canopy’s roofline was removed and more durable composite-wood letters were installed.
+A crew ultimately comprised of four carpenters, four painters, three masons, and two electricians labored over the summer to tackle the canopy’s long list of deferred maintenance needs.
+Going far beyond simply shoring up the structure, the team took pains to replicate the period details and character-defining features that make the canopy distinctive.
+They repaired and braced the vertical columns that held the roof and removed the badly decayed curve support arms, substituting new replacements custom-milled in SEPTA’s shop.
+Weather- and insect-damaged wooden lettering on the canopy’s roofline was removed, and more durable composite wood letters were installed.
 Rotting roof decking and back wall paneling were torn out and replaced.
-The painters computer-matched paint samples to ensure that the restored woodwork would be faithful to its original heritage colors.
+The painters computer-matched paint samples to ensure the restored woodwork would be faithful to its original heritage colors.

-Finally, the SEPTA electricians completed the project by replacing old, frayed wiring and rusted light sockets with new code-compliant lighting that restore the canopy’s luster.
-Appropriately, those new lights were proudly illuminated days later on October 4, 2019 at a formal dedication ceremony during the Chestnut Hill Conservancy’s “Night of Lights”
+Finally, the SEPTA electricians completed the project by replacing old, frayed wiring and rusted light sockets with new code-compliant lighting that restored the canopy’s luster.
+Appropriately, those new lights were proudly illuminated on October 4, 2019, at a formal dedication ceremony during the Chestnut Hill Conservancy’s “Night of Lights.”

 Restoration of Foxlea - 2019 Winner

-Foxlea is a 4 1/2 acre portion of a 31 acre estate called “Lane’s End” that was later renamed “Wharton Sinkler Estate” by the University of Pennsylvania.
-The University sold the estate in 2000 in 7 parcels and all of the land is protected from further development with a conservation easement.
+Foxlea is a four-and-a-half-acre portion of a 31-acre estate called “Lane’s End” that was later renamed “Wharton Sinkler Estate” by the University of Pennsylvania.
+The University sold the estate in 2000 in seven parcels, and all of the land is protected from further development with a conservation easement.

-The Laphams retained Bonitatibus Architects and a team of local contractors and craftsmen to carefully fashion a residence connecting three of the buildings.
-A small conservatory links the 16th century cottage to a former wood shed, four-bay garage, and workshop/tractor shed.
-All of the period steel casement windows with a lattice pattern were restored and new wood casement windows and millwork were made locally in Germantown.
+The Laphams retained Bonitatibus Architects and a team of local contractors and craftsmen to carefully fashion a residence connecting three buildings.
+A small conservatory links the 16th-century cottage to a former woodshed, four-bay garage, and workshop/tractor shed.
+All of the period steel casement windows with a lattice pattern were restored, and new wood casement windows and millwork were made locally in Germantown.
 There is a commitment to retaining and preserving the details and sense of an English village.

-The former stable was converted to a studio and an apartment.
+The former stable was converted into a studio and an apartment.
 Other buildings include a sheep shed, a seed and feed house, an open shed, a garage, and a corn-crib chicken house.
-The buildings and enclosing walls create “rooms”, ideal for small gardens and part of the property was returned to a natural meadow with a walking trail through it to encourage wildlife.
+The buildings and enclosing walls create “rooms” ideal for small gardens.
+Part of the property was returned to a natural meadow with a walking trail through it to encourage wildlife.

 Complete Renovation of 115 W. Chestnut Hill Ave. - 2018 Winner

 When the owners purchased the property in February 2018, it had been substantially neglected for over 40 years.
-The motivation for its purchase and restoration/renovation was influenced by the trend to demolish historic architecture and subdivide lots to maximize profits without regard for materials and architecture.
-With this in mind, the owners of 115 W. Chestnut Hill Ave. decided to sacrifice maximum profit to do a proper restoration according to the National Parks Service Standards for Treatment of Historic Properties.
+The trend influenced the motivation for its purchase and restoration/renovation to demolish historic architecture and subdivide lots to maximize profits without regard for materials and architecture.
+With this in mind, the owners decided to sacrifice maximum profit to properly restore according to the National Parks Service Standards for Treatment of Historic Properties.

-The before state of the property was daunting—ancient plumbing, an antiquated electric system, leaking roof, and cracked plaster in many places.
+The property’s previous state was daunting—ancient plumbing, an antiquated electric system, a leaking roof, and cracked plaster in many places.
 Wherever possible, the original features and materials were restored or repaired.
-When this was not possible, the owners attempted to replicate form and structure and design and materials.
+When this was not possible, the owners attempted to replicate form, structure, design, and materials.

 The plaster and coffered ceilings were preserved.
 The wood moldings were saved, with some stripped to their original unpainted condition.
-The parquet and inlaid floors were restored—some with handmade pieces—and were refinished to look like new.
-Many of the windows with the original wavy glass were kept in place, while others were re-glazed with old glass, including the walkout full height windows in the dining room.
-Victorian balusters were replicated to replace the pressure treated wood on the front porch and the floors of the porch rebuilt with mahogany.
-The roof was replaced with modern materials that resemble other mansions on Chestnut Hill Avenue.
+The parquet and inlaid floors were restored—some with handmade pieces—and were refinished to look new.
+Many windows with the original wavy glass were kept in place, while others were re-glazed with old glass, including the walkout full-height windows in the dining room.
+Victorian balusters were replicated to replace the pressure-treated wood on the front porch, and the porch floors were rebuilt with mahogany.
+The roof was replaced with modern materials resembling other Chestnut Hill Avenue mansions.
 Fireplaces were preserved and cleaned.
 An original chimney in the kitchen was uncovered and adorned with real Mercer tile purchased in Doylestown from the Mercer Museum at Fonthill.

 Complete Cornice Restoration by Kelly-Meyer - 2018 Winner

 The house was built in the Italianate Style in 1861.
-As such, it has large overhanging eves, large decorative brackets, and heavy crown moldings.
+It has large overhanging eves, large decorative brackets, and heavy crown moldings.
 Over time, small roof leaks and other problems deteriorated large areas of these wooden elements.

 Since the work area was three stories up, the contractors could only surmise the actual damage from the ground.
-Each face of the house was scaffolded to assess all the damage in real time.
-Once it was determined what was needed for replacement, they took those pieces back to the shop so they could match them exactly.
+Each face of the house was scaffolded to assess all the damage in real-time.
+Once it was determined what was needed for replacement, they returned those pieces to the shop to match them exactly.

 All moldings were made by grinding cutting knives to the exact profile.
-We made a total of eight new brackets from scratch that were beyond repair.
-We repaired four with “Dutchmen” and consolidating epoxy.
+They made eight new brackets from scratch that were beyond repair.
+And they repaired four with “Dutchmen” and consolidating epoxy.
 All materials used were Mahogany, which has excellent exterior properties.
 All wood was oil primed prior to installation.

 Slate Restoration at 416 W. Moreland Ave. - 2018 Winner

-During a summer 2017 storm, a tree fell on the roof of 416 W. Moreland Avenue and destroyed a number of slates on the copper valley.
+During a summer 2017 storm, a tree fell on the roof of 416 W. Moreland Avenue and destroyed several slates on the copper valley.
 Damage included broken roof decking, mangled copper gutters, and spouting.
-The goal of the project was to restore the roof to its original appearance.
+The project aimed to restore the roof to its original appearance.

 The contractor built scaffolds and removed all the damaged slate, gutters, and spouts.
 They then replaced the broken wooden roof deck; replaced the damaged valley with 16 oz copper; replaced the gutter hangers with 16 oz copper shanks and circles; and applied ice and water shields.
 On this renovated framework the new salvaged slate was installed—about 300 slates altogether.
 All the slate was replaced up to the roof’s ridge to match the original pattern, overlap, and spacing.
 Finally, new 16 oz copper gutter and spouts replaced the original and the damaged dormer received a new copper ridge and restored slate.